Oregon judge rules city councilor’s notes are not public

 PORTLAND, Ore.
-(AP) — An Oregon judge has ruled records created by local government officials are not public and do not have to be disclosed.
+(AP) — An Oregon judge has ruled that some records created by local government officials are not public and do not have to be disclosed.

 The Oregonian/OregonLive reported Thursday that the ruling was made in a lawsuit brought by 19-year-old Rory Bialostosky, who wants a city councilor’s notes made public.